Ruto allies link Uhuru kin to sugar trade row

-Deputy President William Ruto's allies yesterday sought to drag the Kenyatta family into the raging sugar scandal.
+Deputy President William Ruto's allies yesterday dragged the Kenyatta family into the raging sugar scandal.

 Aldai MP Cornelius Serem stirred a heated debate when he named a company associated with President Uhuru Kenyattta’s younger brother during the proceedings of a joint House committee investigating contraband sugar.